The size and shape of the legacy market

 Annual legacy income

-Total UK legacy income in 2024 coming from around 145,000 bequests, a 15% jump on 2023 due to the unwinding of the backlog at HMCTS
+Total UK legacy income in 2025 came from around 142,000 bequests, a 6.2% decrease on 2024’s exceptional peak due to the unwinding backlog at HMCTS.

 UK